 While some homeowner’s policies might already cover secondary structures like sheds, it’s frequently found that ADUs need distinct additional insurance coverage.
 Hence, it’s crucial to speak directly with your insurance carrier to discern what is incorporated within your current policy and what might necessitate additional coverage for your ADU.

 Do I need to inform my homeowners insurance company if I’m adding an ADU to my property?

 Yes, it is recommended that homeowners contact their homeowners insurance provider to understand the impact of an ADU project on their insurance.
 Standard home insurance doesn’t usually cover renovations or new construction.
-Before the contractor begins remodeling your home, you will need to make adjustments, and possibly additions, to your home insurance policy.
 Depending on the size and scope of your project, you should plan on adjusting coverage to make sure the new ADU is covered if it is damaged.
 Homeowners insurance will not pay for damage to the ADU unless the unit is directly covered by the policy.

 The best time to finalize insurance for the ADU with your carrier is after you have the closed out building permit card.
 This card is what demonstrate compliance the ability to legally occupy the ADU.
 The insurance company should provide an application which will ask for items including type of construction, bedroom and bath count, square footage, roof type and other specifications.